 As the City of Shakopee looks to expand to the west, the city is exploring potential future land uses in western Shakopee.
 The West End Study will be integrated into the city's 2040 Comprehensive Plan.

 The City Council accepted the study and approved a concept plan [PDF] with some changes at its April 19 meeting.

-The Planning Commission is reviewed the preferred west-end concept plan [PDF] at its March 3 meeting.
+The Planning Commission reviewed the preferred west-end concept plan [PDF] at its March 3 meeting.

-The area is the subject of a master land use study, which will evaluate the City’s land use, transportation and infrastructure plans along Highway 169 and County Road 15.
-It will also consider market conditions, infrastructure feasibility and input from Jackson Township Board members and property owners regarding timing and their desired end uses of the land.
+The master land use study evaluates the city’s land use, transportation and infrastructure plans along Highway 169 and County Highway 15.
+It considers market conditions, infrastructure feasibility and input from Jackson Township Board members and property owners regarding timing and their desired end uses of the land.

 In April 2015, the City Council hired Hoisington Koegler Group Inc. (HKGI) and SRF Consulting Group to conduct the study.